The ABCs Of ROIC

 “A” Stands for “Attractive Real Estate”

-To begin with, let's take a look at one key differentiator for ROIC, as you can see below, all of the shopping centers are located in desirable West Coast metropolitan markets.
+To begin with, let's take a look at one key differentiator for ROIC; as you can see below, all of the shopping centers are located in desirable West Coast metropolitan markets.

 Within these markets (Seattle, Portland, San Francisco, Sacramento, Los Angeles, Orange County, and San Diego) ROIC owns shopping centers that are well located in the heart of mature, affluent communities.